Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 But what exactly is the impact of diabetes on life expectancy?
 Does having diabetes make you a higher risk than someone without it?

 Diabetes is a chronic disease.
-And for most people with diabetes, the chances of dying at a younger age are higher.
+And for most people living with diabetes, the chances of dying at a younger age are higher.
 This is especially true when people develop complications of diabetes or when their diabetes isn’t well-controlled.

 After all, uncontrolled diabetes can lead to heart disease and other problems with circulation (vascular disease), which can cause a heart attack, a stroke, and occasionally, the loss of a limb.